 It’s The Congress

 For those who are unhappy with orders issued by the president, whether the president is named Clinton, Bush, Obama or Trump, consider that the real source of the problem is that Congress has given away its power to the executive.
 The Congress was to make law, something it engages in only rarely.
 The judiciary has been complicit in allowing Congress to abdicate its legislative duties.
-US Circuit Court Judge Neil Gorsuch has been a staunch proponent of reigning in the legislative and judicial delegations to executive agencies.
+Supreme Court Justice Neil Gorsuch has been a staunch proponent of reigning in the legislative and judicial delegations to executive agencies.
+Justice Brett Kavanaugh’s writings indicate agreement with Justice Gorsuch, so there is reason to hope that in the future our elected representatives may be forced to actually pass laws rather than passing the buck.

 Certainly a successor agent may be named in the event the chosen agent is unwilling or unable, but there is always a single designated agent at any given moment.
 If you have given the power to make choices about your health to someone, you have not given that person the power to let someone else make those choices.